 Treatment and prevention

-Although currently there is no cure or vaccine, children who are at high risk for RSV infection can receive Palivizumab to prevent severe infection.
-While this preventive drug is widely used in high income countries, its use is much less or even completely non-existent in low- and middle income countries.
+Currently there is no cure or protection from RSV for all infants.
+Pre-term and children with co-morbidities (like chronic lung disease and congenital heart disease) who are at high individual risk for RSV disease are recommended Palivizumab to prevent severe disease, but this requires monthly injections and is highly restricted to these populations.
+This immunisation is widely used in high income countries, and its use is much less or even completely non-existent in low- and middle-income countries.
 Ms Ngama said: ‘Unfortunately, Palivizumab is very expensive.
-Because many parents can’t afford it this is not being offered at our hospital.’
+Because many parents can’t afford it, it is not being offered at our hospital.’
 But the differences are not only confined to prophylaxis: ‘A lot of children who were admitted to the hospital because of RSV will have complaints of wheezing for many years afterwards’, Dr Drysdale told us.
-‘While children in the UK have wide access to follow-up, this is significantly reduced in low income countries.
+‘While children in the UK have wide access to follow-up, this is significantly reduced in low-income countries.
 Furthermore, the ability to test for RSV in these areas is also limited.
 While in the hospitals in the UK we often test for RSV when we suspect this diagnosis, doctors in developing countries will have to act on clinical symptoms only instead of obtaining a microbiology confirmed diagnosis.’

 Corline Parmentier, Sanne Truijen

 1: Lozano R, Naghavi M, Foreman K, Lim S, Shibuya K, Aboyans V, et al. Global and regional mortality from 235 causes of death for 20 age groups in 1990 and 2010: a systematic analysis for the Global Burden of Disease Study 2010.
 Lancet.
 2012; 380: 2095-2128